wemasomo/Teachers_Content/TOT_Content/contraception_methods.md

 - [(X)] It must be taken daily at the same time

-# .
+## Question 10
     What is a potential drawback of using withdrawal as a method of contraception?

 - [( )] It requires a prescription
 - [(X)] It is ineffective in preventing pregnancy